Available on Fab

 1. At runtime: Call ResetCachedWarmupFingerprint() on the PSOAutopilotSubsystem before starting the warmup.

-2. Manually: Open GameUserSettings.ini (in your project's Saved/Config/ folder) and delete the [PSOAutopilot] section.
+2. Manually: Open Saved/PSOAutopilotCache.ini and delete the [PSOAutopilot] section, or remove the file entirely.

 Q: I have multiple Boot Loaders with different scan directories.
 Will they conflict?